-filling rather than emptying: doors, windows, chimney flues or linking trapdoors may almost always compromise the static, especially not in column.
+We know that the geometrical and material features of the wall had influenced the resistance, so it was important to choose dimension and thickness for each part of the building, with the tendency to filling rather than emptying: doors, windows, chimney flues or linking trapdoors could almost always compromise the static, especially if not in a column.

-One of the basic principles of the local art building is the excessive size of the masonry, especially in the foundation, direct to prevent static damage caused by earthquakes.
-Constructions built in stones and in brick have an average size of 2/3 palms (50/70 centimeters).
-This size changes along the wall, increasing in the foundation and decreasing in higher parts depending on the less of weight.
+One of the basic principles of the local art building was the excessive size of the masonry, especially in the foundation, destined to prevent static damage caused by earthquakes.
+Constructions built in stones and in brick have an average size of 2-3 palms (50/70 centimeters).
+This size was changing along the wall, increasing in the foundation and decreasing in higher parts depending on the lose of weighti.

-Foundation's data are just a few and they can be calculated just in particular case.
-Starting from the end of 19th, in absence of scientific criteria on the valuation of the soil's "hardness", these were the least "calculable" parts, especially concerning the size, resolved by experience, common sense and available resources12.
-In a contract in 1537 to build a house "with tower on the top" in Lanciano, was established that walls had to be three "members" high, that is to say three meters and two palms and half wide; instead the tower had to be six floor high and three palms wide from the foundation until the third floor: thickness can be used with two vaults13.
+Foundation's data are just a few and they can be calculated just in a particular case.
+Starting from the end of 19th century, in absence of scientific criteria on the valuation of the soil's hardness, these were the least calculable parts, especially concerning the size, decided on experience, common sense and available resources.
+In a contract in 1537 to build a house with tower on the top in